 If you are not Registered to Vote, please follow this LINK to register.
 Your will NEED your PA DRIVER’S LICENSE or PA IDENTIFICATION NUMBER, your NAME, ADDRESS, PHONE NUMBER and EMAIL address.

 Registered voters in PA can register online for new MAIL-IN-BALLOTS ahead of the State’s Primary Election on June 2nd.

-Registered voters in PA can Apply By Mail for the EARLY VOTING APPLICATION by following these two steps below:
+Registered voters in PA can Apply By Mail for the MAIL-IN-VOTING APPLICATION by following these two steps below:

 First: Complete a paper mail-in ballot application by printing the MAIL-IN-BALLOT-APPLICATION.

 Second: Mail your printed application to your county office as soon as possible and at least one week before the election.
 Click here to locate your COUNTY ELECTION OFFICE.
 If your application is accepted, you will get a mail-in ballot with instructions from your county election office.

 To Vote with your Mail-In Ballot - Following the instructions received to mark your ballot!
 Using the envelopes provided, place your ballot in the Secrecy Envelope and then place the Secrecy Envelope into the Official Envelope.
 Make sure to sign the form, return your ballot in person or by mail as soon as it arrives to your COUNTY ELECTION OFFICE by the Primary Election on June 2, 2020 at 8 PM.

 To Vote in Person for the Primary Election June 2, 2020 the polls are open from 7 AM to 8 PM.
 Find the location of your POLLING PLACE.

 Do you need to register to vote in the November 3rd 2020 General Election?
 Do it online here!
 The last day to register to vote before the General Election on November 3, 2020 is October 5, 2020).

 Duties of County and Local Officials